 How to Settle Debt On Your Own

-This first video shows you about the mindset required when attempting to settle a debt on your own, provided by Paul J Paquin – the CEO at Golden Financial Services.
+This first video shows you the mindset required when attempting to settle a debt on your own, provided by Paul J Paquin – the CEO at Golden Financial Services.
 But, first, you must understand the mental aspect of negotiating credit card debt; it’s half the battle.

 How to Talk With Creditors (Video)